virocon-organization/virocon/datasets/Readme.md

 # Datasets

-This folder contains some datasets to experiment with viroconcom.
+This folder contains some datasets to experiment with virocon.

 The following files contain sea state data downloaded from the National Data Buoy Center (NDBC) (https://www.ndbc.noaa.gov):